iRayan7/startupschool19/README.md

     * Write code. (build your product)
     * Talk to users.
 * The Mom Test:
-    1. Talk about their life, not your idea. (extract data to help improve your product. not the time to sell your product to them)
+    1. Talk about their life, _not your idea_. (extract data to help improve your product. not the time to sell your product to them)
-    2. Talk specifics, not hypotheticals.
+    2. Talk specifics, _not hypotheticals_.
-    3. Listen, don’t talk.
+    3. Listen, _don’t talk_.
 * Great questions you can ask in every user interview:
     1. What’s the hardest part about [doing this the thing]?
     2. Tell me about the last time you encountered that problem… (context)